- Ph.D., Emory University, 1984

-Professor Powell has been the recipient of multiple research awards, including the ASA Family Section's Goode Book Award, the North Central Sociological Association Scholarly Achievement Award, the Midwest Sociological Society's Distinguished Book Award, the ASA Sex and Gender Section Distinguished Article Award, the ASA Section on Sexualities Distinguished Article Award, the ASA Section on Emotion Recent Contribution Award, the ASA Section on Sociology of Religion Distinguished Article Award and the ASA Section on Aging and Life Course Outstanding Publication Award.
-He also recently received the Distinguished Career Award from the Family Section of the American Sociological Association, the Distinguished Faculty Award from Indiana University's College of Arts and Sciences, and Indiana University’s Distinguished Faculty Research Lecturer.
+Professor Powell has been recognized for his scholarship, including the Distinguished Career Award from the ASA Family Section, the Willard Waller Award for Lifetime Achievement from the ASA Sociology of Education Section, the Distinguished Faculty Award from Indiana University's College of Arts and Sciences, and Indiana University’s Distinguished Faculty Research Lecture.
+He also is the recipient of multiple article/book awards, including the ASA Family Section's Goode Book Award, the North Central Sociological Association Scholarly Achievement Award, the Midwest Sociological Society's Distinguished Book Award, the ASA Sex and Gender Section Distinguished Article Award, the ASA Section on Sexualities Distinguished Article Award, the ASA Section on Emotion Recent Contribution Award, the ASA Section on Sociology of Religion Distinguished Article Award and the ASA Section on Aging and Life Course Outstanding Publication Award.